kholia/OSX-KVM/macOS-Cloud.md

 ### How to setup you MacOS VM in Google compute cloud (GCP)

-I started my macOS journey to the cloud a week or so ago, AWS has a bare metal macOS instance that cost $950 a month fixed price, at this price I can buy one Mac every month!!
+My macOS journey to the cloud begins...

-So I wanted to setup a Mac in the cloud for our QA team.
+AWS has a bare metal macOS instance that cost $950 a month fixed price, at this price I can buy one Mac every month!!

 AFAIK AWS doesn't have any VM instances that support netsted virtualization :( GCP has instances that support nested virtualization

 Setup procedure:
 1. Launch an Ubuntu 22.04 n1-standard-8 VM with a 100GB SSD drive.
-   This server is oversized so we can speedup the install.
+   This server is oversized so we can speedup the install, later we can shrink it.
 ```
 #!/bin/bash